Sexual harassment, abuse and exploitation of Work and Travel students.

 Difficulty / impossibility to recoup the program and earn the promised money on one job, we discussed in detail in the Myth about Money.
 So sorry, but you will have to look for a second job, at least.

 But which girls would like to work 16 hours a day for the minimum wage?
 Not many.
 And who wants to pay off the program costs, travel and be on the photos advertised by wat agents?
 Everyone wants.
-So there comes a moral dilemma for students from non-rich families: either work 16 hours a day for a minimum salary, or get naked in strip clubs and topless bars.
+So there comes a moral dilemma for students from non-rich families: either work 16 hours a day for a minimum wage, or get naked in strip clubs and topless bars.
 The guys naturally have fewer options – they have to work essentially like slaves.
 Those for whom money is not a problem come back simply with empty pockets, having spent 3000 bucks on the program and a couple of thousand more for life and travels.
 But not about them this site and our book.
 Others who heavily borrowed from all relatives to pay for the program have a completely different situation…

 We have already mentioned that usually in the second month the participants begin to the realize the Myth about Money and especially inability to earn amounts promised by wat agents.
 Exactly for this reason, as AP investigation showed, the 19-year-old Russian girl left the gift shop with a meager salary and got a job as a waitress in a topless bar.